-If you are planning on visiting London in one day then you definitely want to make the most of it and not miss any of London’s most important attractions and sights, especially if it’s your first time in London.
+If you plan to visit London in one day, you want to make the most of it and not miss any of London’s most important attractions and sights, especially if it’s your first time in London.

-London has a long list of iconic places and attractions that every visitor wants to see and visit, but if you only have one day to spend in London you really need to plan your day properly in order to see as much as possible.
-We have prepared two different options for you to consider, two different itineraries for you to have two possibilities and make the most of your one day trip to London.
+London has a long list of iconic places and attractions that every visitor wants to see and visit, but if you only have one day to spend in London, you need to plan your day correctly to see as much as possible.
+We have prepared two options for you to consider, two different itineraries for you to have two possibilities and make the most of your one-day trip to London.

-London in One Day: Option 1 – Hop on Hop Off Bus Tour + River Cruise + London Eye
+One Day in London: Option 1 – Hop on Hop Off Bus Tour + River Cruise + London Eye

-To be completely honest, if you are only spending one day in London and you want to see as much as possible, I would highly recommend that you go on a hop on hop off bust tour, do a Thames River Cruise and go on the London Eye.
+To be completely honest, if you are only spending one day in London and want to see as much as possible, I would highly recommend that you go on a hop-on hop-off bus tour, do a Thames River Cruise and go on the London Eye.

-If you are arriving at King´s Cross St Pancras Station to spend one day in London, then the open top bus tour would be ideal, as there is a bus stop to hop on the bus as you exit the station.
+If you are arriving at King´s Cross St Pancras Station to visit London in a day, then the open-top bus tour would be ideal, as there is a bus stop to hop on the bus as you exit the station.

-We would recommend that you get fast-track tickets for the London Eye online beforehand, so you avoid the long queues and go directly to the prepaid tickets queue, this way you’ll make sure you make the most of your day in London.
+We recommend that you get fast-track tickets for the London Eye online beforehand, so you avoid the long queues and go directly to the prepaid tickets queue; this way, you’ll make sure you make the most of your day in London.

-London in One Day: Option 2 – Walking Route + London Eye
+One Day in London: Option 2 – Walking Route + London Eye

-We have designed a walking route which will enable you to discover London in one day if you would rather walk to see the sights of London.
-With our walking route you will see some of London’s most important landmarks, and you would probably have time to see the Changing of the Guard, visit Westminster Abbey and go on the London Eye.
+We have designed a walking route which will enable you to discover London in a day if you would rather walk to see the sights of the city.
+With our walking route, you will see some of London’s most important landmarks, and you will probably have time to see the Changing of the Guard, visit Westminster Abbey and go on the London Eye.

 Walking route to see London in One Day step-by-step: